 (5) Dry shampoo

 And lots of it!
 Do you know how often new moms get to take showers?
 Trust me–if you don’t know, you don’t want to.
+Dry shampoo will allow her to freshen up when folks come over unannounced (this happens, unfortunately) without a shower.
+Just spray and go!

 (6) Comfy pajamas